JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 ## Hello world sample flow

-Your first taste of agama will be through a dummy "hello world" flow.
+Your first taste of Agama will be through a dummy "hello world" flow.
 Here, the end-user will be presented a salutation page with a submit button which once pressed, will finish the process.
 For the sake of simplicity, the user to be authenticated will be a hardcoded one.
 This way we avoid gathering data at the browser and any other further processing in order to keep the example as short and simple as possible.

 !!!
 Note
     While in most cases flows need to externally "receive" data and configuration parameters to properly drive their behavior, this is not the case here.
 The flow will only show a static salutation message and will terminate logging in a certain user, if existing.